HotCooking

 3. Dhal: Add 2 diced red onions to the large saucepan and fry for 5 minutes then add 4 chopped garlic cloves, 3 tablespoons of chopped ginger and 2 chopped green chillis.
 Fry for 10 minutes or so.

-4. Bash 2 teaspoons of cumin and 2 teaspoons of coriander seeds in a pestle and mortar then add to the saucepan along with 1½ teaspoons of turmeric and 1 teaspoon of cinnamon.
+4. Bash 2 teaspoons of cumin seeds and 2 teaspoons of coriander seeds in a pestle and mortar then add to the saucepan along with 1½ teaspoons of turmeric and 1 teaspoon of cinnamon.
 Fry for a minute, stirring well to make sure that the spices don’t burn.

 5. Add 400g red lentils, 400ml coconut milk and 1 litre of vegetable stock to the saucepan and stir well.
 Once the dhal starts to bubble, turn the heat down and simmer for around 25 minutes or until the lentils have softened.
 Add a little water from a boiled kettle if the consistency of the dhal gets too thick.